delphinedara/artisans/README.md

 ## Technologies
 ### CSS
 Grid Layout system utilized for its ability to scale and flexbility with future redesigns of the site.
-Gulp-Autoprefixer utilized to automated the additional taging that Safari needs with Grid Layout support.
+Gulp and Gulp-Autoprefixer utilized to automated the additional taging that Safari needs with Grid Layout support (added to package.json as dev dependency)

 ###Mongo